cjacker/opensource-toolchain-ch32v/README.md

 # How to update firmware of WCH-Link/E

 **NOTE:** If you have windows system, you can update WCH-Link/WCH-LinkE firmware online by [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html).
+Currently, wlink didn't support update firmware online.

-If you don't use windows, please follow below steps to update the firmware of WCH-Link/LinkE
+If you don't use windows, please follow below steps to update the firmware of WCH-Link/LinkE:

-## Download latest firmwares
+## Get the latest firmware

 Official firmwares from WCH can be extracted from [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html).
 Download and extract it, find the `Firmware_Link` dir:
 ```